zemendaniel/groupchat/README.md

 2. Make the file executable: `chmod +x GroupChat-osx-arm64`
 3. Run the file: `./GroupChat-osx-arm64`

 If you need other versions (like 32 bit or ARM) feel free to ask me to publish them.
 Or if you don't trust the binaries, you can build GroupChat yourself.
 For that you will need to download and install the .NET 9 SDK.
-Then, you can run the following command in the root directory of the project:
+Then either clone the repo or download the zip.
+Afer that, you can run the following command in the root directory of the project:
-`dotnet publish groupchat.gui/groupchat.gui.csproj -c Release -r <YOUR RELEASE HERE (eg. win-x64)> --self-contained true /p:PublishSingleFile=true /p:IncludeNativeLibrariesForSelfExtract=true
+`dotnet publish groupchat.gui/groupchat.gui.csproj -c Release -r <YOUR RELEASE HERE (eg. win-x64)> --self-contained true /p:PublishSingleFile=true /p:IncludeNativeLibrariesForSelfExtract=true`
-`

 ## Usage
 - Enter your name and your shared password (if you have one).
 - If you have more network interfaces, you can select which one to use.
-- Select a custom port or leave it on the default port.
+- Select a custom port or leave the default.
+Make sure all participants use the same port to communicate.
-- Click Start Chat or press Enter inside either the Nickname or Password textbox.
+- Click Start Chat or press Enter inside either the nickname or password textbox.
-- Now you can send messages up to 900 characters long, including emojis.
+- You can now send messages up to 900 characters long, including emojis, to devices on your local subnet.
 - To send a message, press Enter.
 - You can also copy and paste messages.
-- Your configuration is saved in your user profile (AppData in Windows, Library/Application Support in macOS, and ~/.config in Linux) under the GroupChat folder.
+- Your configuration is stored in your user profile: AppData\GroupChat on Windows, ~/Library/Application Support/GroupChat on macOS, and ~/.config/GroupChat on Linux.
+On Windows, your password is securely saved using DPAPI in the AppData folder

 ## Contributing
 Contributions are welcome!
 To get started: